korzio/note/docs/workshop/site/workshop/codelabs/cli-in-node.md

   - Focus on API, not on implementation details

 - OOP patterns and abstractions
-- IDE help & support for writing code which will save your developers time
+- IDE help & support for writing code saves developers time

 ### ➖